vatesfr/xen-orchestra/packages/xo-cli/README.md

     --expiresIn <duration>
       Can be used to change the validity duration of the authorization token (default: one month).

+    --otp <otp>
+      One-time password if required for this user.

     --token <token>
       An authentication token to use instead of username/password.